 If you're using multiple forecasts in your company, it's important to know that changing the start date of one forecast will automatically make the same change to every other forecast attached the same company.

-If you'd like to create forecasts for the same company that have different start dates, you can make a copy of your company, and change the start date in the copy.
-Read Managing Your Companies for more details.
+If you'd like to create multiple forecasts for the same company that have different start dates, it's best to make one or more copies of your company, and change the start dates of the copies.

 If you want to change the number of years included in your financial forecast, read Changing the length of your forecast